• Skip to primary navigation

 How to stop crackling on the top

 Your cake has risen too quickly.
 Your oven temperature could be too high.
 Every oven is a bit different.
 It also might have too much flour in it.
-Different flour types have different absorption, especially gluten-free mixes might absorb more liquid.
+Different flour types have different absorption; gluten-free mixes might absorb more liquid.

 Dry cake

-You cooked it for too long and it had a bit too much flour.
+You cooked it too long, and it had too much flour.

 Undercooked

-You need to test your cake at the end of baking time with a toothpick or stainless steel cake skewer.
-If it comes out clean your cake is ready.
-If you get any dough on the toothpick you need to bake it for longer.
+You must test your cake with a toothpick or stainless steel cake skewer at the end of baking time.
+If it comes out clean, your cake is ready.
+If you get any dough on the toothpick, you need to bake it for longer.

 Flour clumps in the cake